-- 1. The Unique Device Identification system ('UDI system') described in Part C of Annex VI shall allow the identification and facilitate the traceability of devices, other than devices for performance studies, and shall consist of the following: - (a) production of a UDI that comprises the following: - (i) a UDI device identifier ('UDI-DI') specific to a manufacturer and a device, providing access to the information laid down in Part B of Annex VI; - (ii) a UDI production identifier ('UDI-PI') that identifies the unit of device production and if applicable the packaged devices, as specified in Part C of Annex VI; - (b) placing of the UDI on the label of the device or on its packaging; - (c) storage of the UDI by economic operators, health institutions and healthcare professionals, in accordance with the conditions laid down in paragraphs 8 and 9 respectively; - (d) establishment of an electronic system for Unique Device Identification ('UDI database') in accordance with Article 28 of Regulation (EU) 2017/745. - 2.
+- 1. The Unique Device Identification system ('UDI system') described in Part C of Annex VI shall allow the identification and facilitate the traceability of devices, other than custom-made and investigational devices, and shall consist of the following: - (a) production of a UDI that comprises the following: - (i) a UDI device identifier ('UDI-DI') specific to a manufacturer and a device, providing access to the information laid down in Part B of Annex VI;

+- (ii) a UDI production identifier ('UDI-PI') that identifies the unit of device production and if applicable the packaged devices, as specified in Part C of Annex VI; - (b) placing of the UDI on the label of the device or on its packaging; - (c) storage of the UDI by economic operators, health institutions and healthcare professionals, in accordance with the conditions laid down in paragraphs 8 and 9 of this Article respectively; - (d) establishment of an electronic system for Unique Device Identification ('UDI database') in accordance with Article 28. - 2.
 The Commission shall, by means of implementing acts, designate one or several entities to operate a system for assignment of UDIs pursuant to this Regulation ('issuing entity').
-That entity or those entities shall satisfy all of the following criteria: - (a) the entity is an organisation with legal personality; - (b) its system for the assignment of UDIs is adequate to identify a device throughout its distribution and use in accordance with the requirements of this Regulation; - (c) its system for the assignment of UDIs conforms to the relevant international standards;

-- (d) the entity gives access to its system for the assignment of UDIs to all interested users in accordance with a set of predetermined and transparent terms and conditions; - (e) the entity undertakes to do the following: - operate its system for the assignment of UDIs for at least 10 years after its designation; - (ii) make available to the Commission and to the Member States, upon request, information concerning its system for the assignment of UDIs; - (iii) remain in compliance with the criteria for designation and the terms of designation.
+That entity or those entities shall satisfy all of the following criteria: - (a) the entity is an organisation with legal personality; - (b) its system for the assignment of UDIs is adequate to identify a device throughout its distribution and use in accordance with the requirements of this Regulation; - (c) its system for the assignment of UDIs conforms to the relevant international standards; - (d) the entity gives access to its system for the assignment of UDIs to all interested users in accordance with a set of predetermined and transparent terms and conditions; - (e) the entity undertakes to do the following: - operate its system for the assignment of UDIs for at least 10 years after its designation; - (ii) make available to the Commission and to the Member States, upon request, information concerning its system for the assignment of UDIs; - (iii) remain in compliance with the criteria for designation and the terms of designation.

-When designating issuing entities, the Commission shall endeavour to ensure that UDI carriers, as defined in Part C of Annex VI, are universally readable regardless of the system used by the issuing entity, with a view to minimising financial and administrative burdens for economic operators, health institutions and healthcare professionals.
+When designating issuing entities, the Commission shall endeavour to ensure that UDI carriers, as defined in Part C of Annex VI, are universally readable regardless of the system used by the issuing entity, with a view to minimising financial and administrative burdens for economic operators and health institutions.

-3. Before placing a device, other than a device for performance study, on the market, the manufacturer shall assign to the device and, if applicable, to all higher levels of packaging, a UDI created in compliance with the rules of the issuing entity designated by the Commission in accordance with paragraph 2.
+3. Before placing a device, other than a custom-made device, on the market, the manufacturer shall assign to the device and, if applicable, to all higher levels of packaging, a UDI created in compliance with the rules of the issuing entity designated by the Commission in accordance with paragraph 2.

-Before a device, other than a device for performance study, is placed on the market the manufacturer must ensure that the information referred to in Part B of Annex V of the device in question are correctly submitted and transferred to the UDI database referred to in Article 25.
+Before a device, other than a custom-made or investigational device, is placed on the market the manufacturer shall ensure that the information referred to in Part B of Annex VI of the device in question are correctly submitted and transferred to the UDI database referred to in Article 28.